discordjs/guide/guide/improving-dev-environment/package-json-scripts.md

 }
 ```

 And that's it!
-You can always add more scripts now, being able to run them with `npm run script-name`.
+You can always add more scripts now, running them with `npm run script-name`.